gbmhunter/blog/content/electronics/circuit-design/filters/passive-filters/_index.md

 <p>$$ G = \left( \frac{1}{\sqrt{2}} \right) ^n $$</p>

 The reduce the effects of each stages dynamic impedance effecting it's neighbours, its recommended that the following stages resistance should be around 10x the previous stage, and the capacitance 1/10th of the previous stage.

+## Passive RC Networks With Voltage Gain > 1

+It might seem hard to believe, but you can build RC networks which increase the input voltage at specific frequencies.
+See [Herman Epstein - Synthesis Of Passive RC Networks With Gains Greater Than Unity](http://www.oldfriend.url.tw/article/IEEE_paper/Synthesis%20of%20Passive%20RC%20Networks%20with%20Gains.pdf) [(cached copy, 2021-01-23)](./herman-epstein-synthesis-of-passive-rc-networks-with-gains-greater-than-unity.pdf) for a detailed analysis.

+## References

 [^wikipedia-low-pass-filter]: [https://en.wikipedia.org/wiki/Low-pass_filter](https://en.wikipedia.org/wiki/Low-pass_filter)
 [^elec-tutorial-filters]: [https://www.electronics-tutorials.ws/filter/filter_2.html](https://www.electronics-tutorials.ws/filter/filter_2.html)